-Data from the previously installed WQSP wells (which are widely distributed across the area) are used to continually define changes in the area's potentiometric surface and groundwater flow directions.
-The new monitoring wells installed as part of the WIPP GMP have been constructed to meet RCRA program specifications.
-They have been used to establish background water quality and water levels, and are currently being sampled for the WIPP Detection Groundwater Monitoring Program.
-This program monitors for changes from the background information gathered prior to waste emplacement.
+Data from the wells (which are widely distributed across the area) are used to continually define changes in the area's potentiometric surface and groundwater flow directions.
+Seven of these wells are new monitoring wells installed to meet RCRA program specifications.
+They have been used to establish background water quality and are currently being sampled for the Detection Monitoring Program..
+This program monitors for changes in groundwater quality from the background information gathered prior to waste emplacement.